The Haunted (Swedish band): Exit Wounds; second Aro and Adrian-era (2014–2016)

 Original drummer Adrian Erlandsson also now returned to the band.
 Adrian mentioned in an interview on YouTube under the name RichardMetalFan that after being in Paradise Lost, he felt that his drumming didn't match the music, so when Jensen called him, he took the chance to rejoin the band because he wanted to get back into playing heavier music, and Ola Englund from Six Feet Under was brought in as the band's new lead guitarist.
 The band then began writing for an EP titled Eye of the Storm, which was released on 20 January 2014 in Europe and 21 January 2014 in North America.
 The band had already been rehearsing before the announcement of the new lineup, and their first live performance followed at the 70000 Tons of Metal which set sail 27–31 January 2014.

 On 1 July 2014, it was announced that their new album would be titled Exit Wounds, with the release date of 25 August 2014 in Europe and 2 September 2014 in North America.
 The track listing and the album cover were revealed on the same day.

+Exit Wounds marks the first album to return to the band’s old heavier style of death metal since their album One Kill Wonder.

+The band participated in Maryland Deathfest in May 2015.